WilliamHoman1/Project_Repository-In-progress-/README.md

 ### Installation Instructions

-To run this game, the user needs to clone or download my project into pycharm or a program that runs python.
+To run this game, the user needs to clone or download the project into pycharm or a program that runs python.
 Next, they need to open the terminal in the project folder and install pyfiglet as well as pygame.
 After these requirements are completed, the user should be able to successfully run the game through the main file.
+The user should not have any difficult with the audio file as it should be included in the project files.

 ### Citation, Sources, and References